ota-meshi/eslint-plugin-math/docs/rules/prefer-math-log10.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Math.log10()` instead of other calculation methods.
+This rule aims to enforce the use of `Math.log10()` instead of other calculation methods for computing base-10 logarithms.

+`Math.log10()` provides several advantages over manual calculations:

+- **Clarity of intent**: Immediately obvious that you're calculating a base-10 logarithm
+- **Performance**: Optimized native implementation, potentially faster than manual calculations
+- **Precision**: More accurate for edge cases and special values
+- **Readability**: Shorter and more expressive than conversion formulas
+- **Consistency**: Part of the ES2015 Math API family

 <eslint-code-block fix>